See live MACI case videos Skip to content

 • Concomitant

-Clayton Nuelle, MD performs a MACI procedure with a tibial tubercle osteotomy on a 22-year-old female with years of bilateral anterior knee pain and swelling with a patella cartilage defect.
+Clayton Nuelle, MD performs a MACI open procedure with a tibial tubercle osteotomy on a 22-year-old female with years of bilateral anterior knee pain and swelling with a patella cartilage defect.

 • Condyle